brimdata/zui/docs/Code-Base-Walkthrough.md

 A very high level overview of the boot process goes like this:

-The first file that gets run is `src/js/electron/main.js`.
-From there it will create a BrowserWindow and load the `search.html` file.
-That then loads JavaScript in  `src/js/search.js`.
-It creates the DOM needed to mount React, then renders the `src/js/components/App.js` component.
+The first file executed is `src/js/electron/main.js`.
+It will create a BrowserWindow and load the `search.html` file, which loads JavaScript in  `src/js/search.js`. `src/js/search.js` creates the DOM needed to mount React, then renders the `src/js/components/App.js` component.